mattrussi/gitlab-com-runbooks/docs/customersdot/overview.md

 Access to the CustomerDot DB and Rails console is via [Teleport](https://gitlab.com/gitlab-org/customers-gitlab-com/-/blob/main/doc/setup/teleport.md)

-SREs have SSH access to the CustomerDot VMS for emergency access to the database.
+SREs have SSH access to the CustomerDot VMs for emergency access to the database.
 Ensure all database changes outside of Teleport or application code are retroactively approved via a change request following the [Infrastructure change request workflow](https://handbook.gitlab.com/handbook/engineering/infrastructure/change-management/#change-request-workflows)

 Once you have logged into the Staging or the Production VM, run one of these commands to open the database or the Rails console: